mengbinhao/jack-note/docs/english/NPR.md

   - twist n/v
   - revoke vt
   - expose vt | exposure n
+  - extradite vt | extradition n
-  - extradition n | extradite vt
+  - tradition n | traditional | traditionally

   > up to a point
   > I said it might happened by the end of the year if at all